Twin Cities lawn becomes hound central station, as dogs pull their humans to their favorite destination

 “They’re delivered to our door, so it doesn’t get any better than that,” Linda says.

-Despite his obvious love of dogs, Keith hasn’t owned on in years.
+Despite his obvious love of dogs, Keith hasn’t owned one in years.

 “I don't have time to feed ‘em,” he laughs.